adempiere/docs/_sources/index.rst.txt

 More References
 ===============

--  The official page is in: http://erpya.com
+-  The official page is in: http://adempiere.net
--  Si desea reportar un error o una mejora puede hacerlo en: https://github.com/erpcya/docs/issues
+-  You can publish a issue or feature for this documentation here: https://github.com/adempiere/docs/issues

 |Gitter|